-It is recommended that you take an active role in your e-Learning course.
-Take one of the following three actions within the first three days of class:

-- Post to a discussion board (Introduction discussion boards DO count). - o Take a quiz or a test. - o Submit a homework assignment. - If you wish to drop the course for a 50% refund, you must actively participate prior to the end of the 50% refund deadline Census date.
+- It is recommended that you take an active role in your online course.
+Take one of the following three actions within the first three days of class: - o Post to a discussion board (Introduction discussion boards DO count). - o Take a quiz or a test. - o Submit a homework assignment. - If you wish to drop the course for a 50% refund, you must actively participate prior to the end of the 50% refund deadline Census date.

-Online proctoring
+Online Proctoring

 As part of our effort to ensure the academic integrity and transferability of our online courses, a proctoring service will be used for assessments and to verify the identity of the student.
 Please note that exam proctoring is mandatory for all students in an online course, and exceptions will not be made to excuse students from being proctored.

-Students are required to have a working webcam and microphone.
+All students must complete the graded OCC Student Orientation Quiz in the Get Started Module to ensure you are successful in the course.
+The purpose of the quiz is to assist you with understanding the course requirements and expectations.
+Students are required to earn 100% on the quiz and will be permitted to retake the quiz as many times as necessary to complete this assessment.
+This is a proctored quiz that requires a webcam and microphone to complete.
 Please refer to our website page for Online Test Proctoring.